Create a mailing

 You can create your letter in one of two ways, by using a Word document to create a letter template, which you can add merge fields to and format more precisely.
 You can also use a built-in content field to create your letter content, which offers a straightforward way to create a letter template but is not as flexible in terms of formatting.

-Read this article for more details on how to create Microsoft Word letters for use in LGL mailings and/or templates.
+Read this article for more details on how to create MS Word letters for use in LGL mailings and/or templates.

 Manage your mailing's content, and review and print your letters